NateM135/NateM135.github.io/_posts/2021-07-27-thm-sweet-tooth-inc.md

 The following commands are done on my machine:

-I modified the command a little bit to fit my needs:
+I modified the command given in the linked article a little bit to fit my needs:

 ```
 ssh -oStrictHostKeyChecking=no -oUserKnownHostsFile=/dev/null -NL localhost:2377:/var/run/docker.sock -p 2222 uzJk6Ry98d8C@10.10.114.8